syv0n/SAVIS4/README.md

 * Angular CLI

 # Installation
-1. Clone the repository to your local machine.
+1. Clone to repository to your local machine.
-2. `cd` into the `savis4` directory.
+2. `Cd` into the `savis4` directory.
 3. Run `npm install` to install all the dependencies.

 # Testing
 ## Unit Testing

 ### Running unit tests
-Run `ng test` to execute the unit tests via [Jest](https://github.com/jestjs/jest).
+Run `ng test` to execute the unit tests via [Jest] https://github.com/jestjs/jest.

-### Running all tests
+### Running all test
 Run `npm run test:coverage` to execute a test for all the features with a unit test.
-Once all the tests have run the results will show up in the terminal as well as in the file `savis4/coverage/index.html`.
+Once all the test has ran the results will show up in the terminal as well as in the file savis4 -> coverage -> index.html.

 ## Functional Testing

-### Running end-to-end functional tests
+### Running end-to-end functional test
 Before running tests, the Angular project needs to be deployed into a local server using `ng serve`.
-This command compiles the application and starts a development server.
+This command compiles the application and starts a development server

-Run `npm run cypress:open` to execute the automated tests via [Cypress](https://github.com/cypress-io/cypress).
+Run `npm run cypress:open` to execute the automated tests via [Cypress] https://github.com/cypress-io/cypress

 Once Cypress is open select "E2E testing" then select the preferred browser then Start.

-Every feature/component has its own spec; clicking on them will start the automated tests for that specific feature or component.
+Every feature/component has its own spec, clicking on them will start the automated tests for that specific feature or component.

 # Deployment
-The project was originally setup with GitHub Actions to automatically deploy the project to GitHub Pages.
+The project was originally setup with Github Actions to automatically deploy the project to Github Pages.
 Normally when deploying the project, one would simply push their changes to the `main` branch and the deployment will be triggered automatically.
-However, because development is currently underway, the GitHub Actions is currently disabled for SAVIS4.
-The deployed project from about a year ago is still running from the previous SAVIS3 GitHub Actions page.
+However, because development is currently underway, the Github Actions is currently disabled for SAVIS4.
+However, the deployed project from about a year ago is still running from the previous SAVIS3 Github Actions Page.

 You can visit the old deployed project at [savis3](https://savias-c1f4d.web.app/login).

-If you forked the repository, you can deploy the project by changing the Firebase API keys in the `environment` directory and running `firebase init` and `firebase deploy` commands.
+If you forked the repository, you can deploy the project by changing the Firebase API keys in `environment` directory and running `firebase init` and `firebase deploy` commands.
 A more detailed instruction video can be found here: [Firebase Deployment](https://www.youtube.com/watch?v=UNCggEPZQ0c)

 # Developer Instructions
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.